-What is Paleo diet food?
+What is Paleo/Ketogenic diet food?

 “I really wish there was a word (other than paleo) I could use to describe a nutrient-dense, toxin-free, whole-foods based diet.
 Because that’s kind of a mouthful, and it leaves a lot open to interpretation . . .
 So I go on using the term “paleo” to loosely refer to a diet that emphasizes animal protein and fats, starchy & non-starchy vegetables, fermented foods, raw dairy (when tolerated) and fruit, nuts & seeds (in moderation).”

 We’ve come to the conclusion that it is in our hands to make educated choices about what we eat and how we live.
-Always remember that the Paleo lifestyle more than a diet – it’s an adventure in fine tuning and supercharging the one thing over which you have the most control – your diet!
+Always remember that the Paleo/Keto lifestyle is more than a diet – it’s an adventure in fine tuning and supercharging the one thing over which you have the most control – your diet!

 Homemade Mayonnaise We certainly love Hellmann's mayonnaise at the Byrd House, but with five ingredients and a minute or two, you can leave Hellmann behind in the dust.
 Yes, homemade mayonnaise is just that easy.
 You will need your immersion blender, a one-cup...